kinopee0219/capstone/report.md

 #### 5-3.
 Improvement
 In this section, discussion is made as to how one aspect of the implementation could be improved.

-In order to build algorithm trading system which predicts well and can win the stock price trading, theare are three potential approch.
+In order to build algorithm trading system which predicts well and can win the stock price trading, there are three potential approach.
 - **Change my preprocessing**:
 Feature engineering with the existing models.

 - **Change my model and data**:
-CNN and LSTM with one more dimension to learn the relationship between the other stock datasets such as Facebook, Apple etc. For simple example, CNN's RGB channel for image recognition is correspoding to Google, Apple, Facebook, and Amazon stock datasets.
+CNN and LSTM with one more dimension to learn the relationship between the other stock datasets such as Facebook, Apple etc. For simple example, CNN's RGB channel for image recognition is corresponding to Google, Apple, Facebook, and Amazon stock datasets.

 - **Change my model**:
+1. In order for existing models to train and predict first, there are some room to thin out the connections between deep neural networks because the parameters distributions are around 0 as it is visualized the above at the section of #4-1.
+Model Evaluation and Validation.

-In order to 'win' trading, Deep-Reinforcement approach is usefull because it can learn policy with three actions of sell, stay, buy.
+2. In order to 'win' trading, Deep-Reinforcement approach is useful because it can learn policy with three actions of sell, stay, buy.

 **EoF**
 I appreciate your time.